zhangys11/odn/README.md

 We currently support Faster-RCNN, SSD and YOLO(v5).
 An infant funuds image object detection application is provided.
 This application combined the general-purposed object dection and domain-specific morphological rules.
 The rule-filtering and ROP zone segmentatin functions are provided in the annotation class of the fundus.py file.
 NOTE: Faster-RCNN and SSD require tf 1.x.
 SSD can run under tf 2.x using 'import tensorflow.compat.v1 as tf'.
 FRCNN may be painful to get running.
 We recommend using the latest YOLO v5.

+Cite our paper if you use the odn package or the dataset:
+> "Morphological Rule-Constrained Object Detection of Key Structures in Infant Fundus Image", IEEE/ACM Transactions on Computational Biology and Bioinformatics, 2023

 # Credit

 The following 3rd-party packages are used: